po1sigala/live/01-Class-Content/17-CS/01-Activities/27-Evr_Shell/README.md

 done;
 ```

 Here is where we add a bit of interactivity to our script.
+The `echo` command will display a prompt asking the user if they would like to proceed.
 With the use of the `select` command, we prompt the user for "Yes" or "No" input on the command line; when they answer, the response will be stored in a variable called `result`.

 Once we answer the prompt, we use the `do` command to continue the functionality.
 We check to see if we said "Yes" to cleaning our repo and if so, we execute the command as if we were typing it out on the command line.
 If we don't say "Yes," or the command finishes, we use the `break` command to exit our `do` loop and then use `done` to signify the end of that set of functionality.